anna-jeongah/graduate_employment_prediction/README.md

 ### Execution
 Go through the code and change pathnames for the ngs microdata csv file.

-Either downlaod the imputed data from the inputed_data folder, or run the R-code to execute the multiple imputation with MICE and generate the imputed datasets.
+Either download the imputed data from the imputed_data folder, or run the R-code to execute the multiple imputation with MICE and generate the imputed datasets.

+For the logistic regression files, ensure that you download the imputed datasets from the imputed_data folder and change the pathnames accordingly for the imp_data variables within the code.

 ## Random Forest - Installation/Usage